byrnesmul/DATA3402FinalProject/README.md

 This repository holds an attempt to predict customer churn using data from a Kaggle tabular classification challenge (Bank Churn Dataset).

 ## Overview
 The task was to predict whether a bank customer would exit the bank based on features such as credit score, age, tenure, balance, and others.
 We approached this as a binary classification problem using Random Forest and Logistic Regression classifiers to model customer behavior.
 The data was preprocessed by cleaning, applying one-hot encoding to categorical features, and standardizing numerical features.
-Among the models tested, Random Forest performed best, achieving over 86% accuracy with a good balance between precision and recall.
+Among the models tested, Random Forest performed best, achieving over 86% accuracy with a good balance between precision and accuracy.
 ## Summary of Work Done

 ### Data